 When customers pick out items from stands or check out online, they’re at the point of sale (POS).
 Having an efficient point of sale lending software enables the business to make more sales than you could.
+According to 2020 Grand View Research, the POS software market’s value in 2020 amounted to $9.3 billion, and it is projected to reach $18.1 billion by 2027.
 Updating your lending business to provide POS financing for merchants provides access to a new profitable loan market.

 In this article, we speak about the benefits of POS lending for banks and SME lenders.
 You’ll find how lenders implement point of sale loans in their credit workflow and what components to include in point of sale lending software.

 A point-of-sale lending platform allows offering loans at the point of purchase to let customers buy a product or service itself.
 Similar to consumer lending, point of sale financing works with installment loans, credit cards, and in-store loyalty cards.

 Customers think about taking a POS loan when it comes to purchasing a thing that is out of their pocket, like furniture, cars, or kitchen appliances.
 POS lending has expanded recently due to technological advancements that made online lending possible.
 The market offers immediate online and mobile loan opportunities backed up with clear repayment terms before taking out loans.
 So borrowers can qualify for loans from their smartphones at the point of sale of any retailer within seconds and pay for goods.